MEET THE FERRET

 Wire-sided cages are preferable because they provide plenty of ventilation and options for climbing.

-Bar spacing should be no more than 1” for adult ferrets.
+Bar spacing should be no more than 1” for adult ferrets to prevent injuries or escape.

 ENRICHMENT REQUIREMENTS